 Therefore, the task of merging has to be carried out in a uniform, standardized fashion to yield interpretable results.
 To this end, we organize and unify datasets from eight different studies into a comprehensive data corpus and repurpose it especially for allele-specific analyses.
 We first take into account the overdispersion of each dataset when we harmonize them and then a second time, during the detection of allele-specific variants.
 Overall, we detect more than 7K and 85K single nucleotide variants (SNVs) associated with allele-specific binding (ASB) and expression (ASE) events respectively.
-We are able to present a survey for these allele-specific variants in various general and specific categories of coding and non-coding genomic annotations (e.g. CDS regions, enhancers).
+We are able to present a survey for these allele-specific variants in various general and specific categories of coding and non-coding genomic elements and annotations (e.g. CDS regions, enhancers).
 Finally, using our consolidated data, we investigate the extent of purifying selection in allele-specific SNVs and the inheritance of allele-specific expression and allele-specific binding in two different transcription factors.
 The variants and annotations are available in a resource, AlleleDB (http://alleledb.gersteinlab.org/).

 Results